 - To gain recognition from your peers; all abstracts are citable and will be published on the Conference website

-- As author of an accepted abstract, you’ll be able to present your work on an e-poster, with dedicated viewing stations onsite and all e-posters available through the Conference App
+- As author of an accepted abstract, you’ll be able to present your work as an e-poster, with dedicated viewing stations onsite and all e-posters available through the Conference App

 Your abstract will be categorised into one of the themes you indicated during abstract submission, unless part of a poster prize shortlist.

-- Supportive, Palliative care, living with and beyond cancer
+- Cancer control, living with and beyond and cancer outcomes

 All abstracts will be considered for presentation in the following formats: